serenita-org/vero/docs/docs/usage/mev.md

 # MEV Configuration

-For MEV, Vero behaves like a traditional validator client.
-Vero does not communicate directly with MEV relays.
+When it comes to MEV, Vero behaves like a traditional validator client – it does not communicate directly with MEV relays.
-Instead, connected beacon nodes handle that role through sidecars like [mev-boost](https://github.com/flashbots/mev-boost){:target="_blank"} or [Commit-Boost](https://www.commit-boost.org/){:target="_blank"}.
+Instead, connected beacon nodes should handle that role through sidecars like [mev-boost](https://github.com/flashbots/mev-boost){:target="_blank"} or [Commit-Boost](https://www.commit-boost.org/){:target="_blank"}.